bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/ioana.nedelcu1212/index.md

 ## Description

 When booting up the game, you will be prompted to pick one of the available songs and the difficulty which you wish to play on.
 You can then input a 3 character username.
 The gameplay itself consists of pressing the buttons to the rhythm of the song you selected with the aid of the visual interface.
 Hitting the correct button(s) at the right time adds to your score.
-If it is high enough, your score will be registered to the leaderboard (for the song and difficulty that you played), which shows the username of the 5 top scoring users.

 ## Motivation